opeltre/opeltre.github.io/research.md

 mathematics, physics and computer science.

-After undergraduate double-curriculum in mathematics and physics, I thoroughly studied differential geometry, gauge theory and operator algebra, mostly motivated by the conceptual novelty of quantum physics and general relativity.
+After undergraduate double-curriculum in mathematics and physics, I studied differential geometry, gauge theory and operator algebra, mostly motivated by the challenges posed by quantum physics and general relativity.

-My doctoral research then focused on the relationships between algebraic topology and message-passing algorithms, allowing me to propose a clear picture of their geometric structure, various regularisations of their dynamic and a better understanding of their equilibria and singularities.
+My doctoral research then focused on the relationships between algebraic topology and message-passing algorithms, leading me to propose a clear picture of their geometric structure, various regularisations of their dynamic and a better understanding of their equilibria and singularities.

+I am now working at the Computer science Research Institute of Lens (CRIL)

 ## Message-Passing Algorithms

 ## Publications